CSRAMS/WCPCI/src/run/RUNNER.md

 The logic for handling all the state updates is a bit complex, but the general idea is as simple as that.

+## Job (job.rs)

+`run_job` is a function that will handle running a job, it will first create a new `Worker` struct and then compile and run the user's code on each test case.
+It send back state updates via a channel to consumers, and will stop running test cases if one fails.

-## Worker (worker.rs)
+## Worker (worker/)

-The worker.rs file is a bit special because it runs in two different contexts, the first is the service process being called from the `RunManager` to start a new job, and the second is in a worker process to actually run the user's code.
+The worker folder is a bit special because it runs in two different contexts, the first is the service process (`service_side.rs`) and the second is the worker process (`worker_side.rs`).

+The `mod.rs` file contains common types between the two.

 ### Inside the Service Process

-The worker struct is instantiated inside of the service process, it's passed all the info it needs from the run manager and handles creating and communicating with the worker process.
+The `Worker` struct is instantiated inside of the service process, it's passed all the info it needs from the job running it and handles creating and communicating with the worker process.

-The run manager gives the worker a channel to communicate state updates back through.

 We communicate with the worker process over stdin and stdout, sending it the job to run and receiving back the results.
-The format for messages from `Worker` -> `Service` is JSON, and any communication from `Service` -> `Worker` depends on what `WorkerMessage` the worker sent previously.
-The first line of stdin should always be the job request in JSON form, however.

-For and example of `Service` -> `Worker`, the worker might send `WorkerMessage::RequestCheck` to ask the service process to check an output against a test case, in which case the service process is to simply print `y` or `n` to stdin.
+The format is simply JSON messages, with each message being a single line.

-For `stderr`, the service process simply forwards this to the actual `stderr` of the service process, this is to allow for easier logging from within the worker process.
+For `stderr`, the service process simply forwards this to the actual `stderr` of the program, this is to allow for easier logging from within the worker process.

-For the JSON messages we ignore any malformed JSON, this is to prevent possible tampering where a user could send malformed JSON and mess up the service process's internal state.
-Any malformed lines of stdout are logged as a warning, unless the line is simply an empty string.

 It should technically be noted that this struct actually tracks *two* processes due to implementation details for process isolation we'll get into later.

-#### Job State Validation

-We can technically never trust what comes back from the runtime container, there's always a chance someone could have say, hijacked `stdout` and sent back a fake result.
-Due to this we perform two validation checks:

-1. We always double-check that output matches test case's expectations, due to this the `Passed` variant of a case's status will hold the output of the user's program, the service process can then perform a check on any cases with `Passed` and ensure the output has actually passed the test case.
-2. We also do some work to limit user output.
-During test runs the user may see stdout and stdin freely, however during judging we must take extreme caution as to never show the user this as they can exfiltrate the inputs of a test case.
-To prevent this test case failures can either be `Initial` which contains an enum sometimes with the stdout and stderr and other details, or `Limited` which will only have the message as a string.
-The service process will automatically limit an error message from the worker if the run type is judge, and if at any point an error is already limited and tries to be limited again it'll be set to simply `Masked Error*`, in case someone is able to mess with the worker in some way to get it to push a Limited error with a custom string set

-> Why even have the worker process perform output checking if you're not going to trust it anyway?

-This is mostly to save time, most OJ systems will exit upon the first failure, so we allow the worker process to do a check and exit early if it fails.
-This is to save time and resources.

 ### Invoking a new Worker

-To actually start a new worker process we execute our own binary again, but with the `--worker` flag set.
-`main.rs` has special behavior for this flag and will call `Worker::run_from_child` instead of the normal `main` function, which would start Rocket and the entire web server.
+To actually start a new worker process we execute our own binary again, but with the `--worker` flag set. `main.rs` has special behavior for this flag and will call `worker::worker_side::run_from_child` instead of the normal `main` function, which would start Rocket and the entire web server.

 The advantage of this over a completely separate binary is simplicity, we can share the same codebase without having to worry about creating a monorepo to manager two separate binaries and a shared library between them.

 ### Inside the Worker Process

-Okay so we've been invoked with `--worker`, now we run the `run_from_child` function.
-This function will first read the job request from stdin
+Okay so we've been invoked with `--worker`, now we ran the `run_from_child` function.
+This function will first read initial information it needs to setup the worker process from stdin.

-Then we'll go through isolation our process, which will be the next section.
+Then we'll go through isolating our process, which will be the next section.

-After isolation we create a new `Job` struct, which will handle running the user's code and checking it against.
-This will also be in a separate section.
+After isolation we send `WorkerMessage::Ready` to signify that we're ready for commands from the service process.
+We simply run any `WorkerMessage::RunCmd` commands we receive, and break out of this loop upon receiving `WorkerMessage::Stop`.

-In the event that we fail in the last two steps, instead of simply exiting we'll send `WorkerMessage::Failure` back to the service process, this is to allow the service process to gracefully handle the error instead of relying on waiting for the worker process to exit and then checking the exit code.
+In the event that we fail in the last two steps, instead of simply exiting we'll send `WorkerMessage::InternalError` back to the service process, this is to allow the service process to gracefully handle the error instead of relying on waiting for the worker process to exit and then checking the exit code.

 ## Process Isolation